 Outside the stately home, there are magnificent gardens boasting a collection of over 1,000 species of rhododendrons offer a chance at some peace and quiet only three miles from the centre of Glasgow city.

-Stunning Victorian Villa with Large Private Garden is 2.06 kilometers from Pollok House.
+Big, Bright 3-bed Flat in Perfect Glasgow Location is 2.33 kilometers from Pollok House.
 Room prices starting from £Check availability and book online.